Skip to main content

 1. What is an industrial pump?

 An industrial pump is a fluid-handling equipment designed for continuous operation in chemical, petrochemical, sugar-ethanol, pulp and paper, mining, food and water-treatment plants.
-It differs from residential pumps by robust construction, special materials (stainless, carbon steel, alloys), compliance with standards (API 610, ASME B73.1, NFPA 20) and manufacturer technical support.
-FB Bombas operates since 1944.
+It differs from building pumps by robust construction, special materials (stainless, carbon steel, alloys), tolerance to high temperature and pressure, and manufacturer support with spare parts.
+FB Bombas manufactures in Brazil since 1944.

 2. What are the main types of industrial pumps?